gabriel2014/GitDrive/README.md

 # GitDrive
-Single synchronized drive using git
+Single synchronized drive for Windows, Android, gitservers using git